 The effect on (name of your neighborhood) would be .
 (Be specific.
-Elaborate on all the characteristics you love about your neighborhood that would be impacted by these regulations.)
+Elaborate on all the characteristics you love about your neighborhood and the city that would be impacted by these regulations.)

-Call for a ban on construction of new billboards in keeping with the excellent history of billboard control before 2001.
+Urge the city to stop construction of new billboards in keeping with the excellent history of billboard control before 2000.